Electrical and Computer Engineering Admissions

 Transfer Students

-Transfer students who have successfully passed or are currently taking the prerequisite courses listed above may apply to the EECE major during the spring or fall application.
+Transfer students who have successfully passed or are currently taking the prerequisite courses listed above may apply to the EECE major during the spring or summer application.
 Students must first be accepted to the university.
 An incoming transfer student, who has not yet completed the prerequisite coursework will be designated as an EECE pre-major and will need to follow the standard application process at the next available opportunity.

 For additional Transfer student information: Transfer Student (click link).